In this article, we will explain how to automatically send an email to customers who made a purchase on your website.

 In our example, we added a condition so that a contact will only enter the workflow if they purchase a specific product (based on the URL of the product).

 - Click NEXT.

-Now, as soon as a contact makes a purchase on your website, they will enter the workflow.
+Now, as soon as a contact makes a purchase on your website, or purchases a specific product if you've added a condition, they will enter the workflow.

 To learn more about track events, read our technical documentation.

 Step 2: Add a delay before the sending of your email

 In the Product Purchase workflow, you will be prompted to add a 1-minute delay between the time of the purchase and the sending of the email.
 You can update the delay to best meet your needs.

 - In the first field, enter the delay you want your contact to wait for.